Find food that fits your pet’s needs

 Don't underestimate the power of an assistant!
 Enlisting a trusted friend or family member to help out can be a good idea, especially since managing four paws with two hands can be a challenge.
 For obvious reasons, a fellow cat lover who understands how to properly handle a cat is best.

-2. Brushing Ahead of Time
+2. Brush Ahead of Time

 3. Have Towels on Hand

-You will need one big bath towel to wrap up your cat after their bath but it never hurts to have extra towels on hand for the unexpected.
+You will need one big bath towel to wrap up your cat after their bath, but it never hurts to have extra towels on hand for the unexpected.
 You’ll also need one or two washcloths.

 Let the Bathing Begin

-Once you have the right equipment within reach, you're ready to start the bathing process.
-A bathtub or large sink with a gentle spray nozzle is best.
-If you don't have a removable shower head, you can use an unbreakable cup.
-Start with about 2-5 inches of lukewarm water and carefully follow the shampoo directions.
-Gently wet and shampoo your kitty, starting with their face and avoiding their eyes, ears and nose.
 For cleaning their body, you can use a washcloth or your fingers to lather them up.
-When they’re soaped up, gently but thoroughly rinse them off with the lukewarm water (use a clean washcloth for rinsing if no removable shower head is available).
+When they’re soaped up, gently but thoroughly rinse them off with lukewarm water (use a clean washcloth or a plastic beaker for rinsing if no removable shower head is available).
 Rinse out all the shampoo (again, steering clear of eyes, ears and nose) to avoid irritation.
 Your cat will groom themself for a long time afterward, and you don't want them to lick any shampoo residue.

 Image source: Flickr